Welcome to today's edition of the Rush 24-7 podcast.

 A preacher who in his sermon said Republicans want to make women go back to the kitchen.

-When you go to an Obama church service, all you're gonna get is Republicans being blasted.
+When you go to an Obama church service, all you're going to get is Republicans being blasted.

-By the way, you know, you you what with Obama there to talk about the resurrection is a bit disrespectful.
+By the way, you know, with Obama there, to talk about the resurrection is a bit disrespectful.

-You've got the modern day Messiah sitting there in the front row, and then to talk about the resurrection of Jesus Christ is kind of insulting.
+I mean, you've got the modern-day Messiah sitting there in the front row, and then to talk about the resurrection of Jesus Christ is kind of insulting.

 So I don't think the preacher talked about that.

-But remember now that this this is um this is a president who we were told inspires everybody to come together.
+But remember now, this is a president who we were told inspires everybody to come together.

-You go back to the campaign of 2008, we're gonna come together in love and intolerance.
+You go back to the campaign of 2008, we're going to come together in love and in tolerance.

 And so on Easter Sunday, the Obamas found a radical leftist minister who preaches hatred for Republicans.